Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Introduction

-Although previous studies have demonstrated the feasibility of training VLMs with construction site images for specialized tasks, the small model size and limited training data, both in size and task type, hinder the models' ability to generalize to further downstream tasks for which they were not explicitly trained, creating a \textbf{modeling challenge} \cite{Liu2020manifesting,Fang2023IEEE,Liu2022Grounding}.
-Moreover, the lack of a comprehensive dataset means researchers have to take photos of individual construction sites, design their own tasks, and annotate their own data, constituting a \textbf{data challenge} \cite{Gil2024PPEImageCaption,Liu2020manifesting,Xiao2022Feasibilitystudy,Fang2023IEEE,Tsai2023Safetyclip}.
-Data augmentation techniques have been adopted to mitigate data scarcity in prior works. \citeN{Tsai2023Safetyclip} fine-tuned a Contrastive Language-Image Pre-training (CLIP) model for safety violation report generation and addressed class imbalance of violation data by resampling minority classes to ensure balanced fine-tuning.
-Similarly, \citeN{Liu2020manifesting} augmented their dataset by generating five synonymous descriptions for each construction site image, thereby increasing the diversity of textual captions.
+Although previous studies have demonstrated the feasibility of training VLMs with construction site images for specialized tasks, the small model size and limited training data, both in size and task type, hinder the models' ability to generalize to further downstream tasks for which they were not explicitly trained, creating a \textbf{modeling challenge} \citep{Liu2020manifesting,Fang2023IEEE,Liu2022Grounding}.
+Moreover, the lack of a comprehensive dataset means researchers have to take photos of individual construction sites, design their own tasks, and annotate their own data, constituting a \textbf{data challenge} \citep{Gil2024PPEImageCaption,Liu2020manifesting,Xiao2022Feasibilitystudy,Fang2023IEEE,Tsai2023Safetyclip,Chan2025VLMontology,Kim2025LVLM}.
+Data augmentation techniques have been adopted to mitigate data scarcity in prior works. \cite{Tsai2023Safetyclip} fine-tuned a Contrastive Language-Image Pre-training (CLIP) model for safety violation report generation and addressed class imbalance of violation data by resampling minority classes to ensure balanced fine-tuning.
+Similarly, \cite{Liu2020manifesting} augmented their dataset by generating five synonymous descriptions for each construction site image, thereby increasing the diversity of textual captions.
 However, these methods often fail to provide more training opportunities about domain-specific challenges in construction safety tasks, such as new spatial relationships in cluttered environments.
+Some researchers have used VLMs to generate training data \citep{Chan2025VLMontology,Kim2025LVLM,Jung2024VisualSiteDiary}.
+However, such data is often either small in scale, limited in task diversity, or lacks human verification.
 This insular landscape hinders the development of new models and their application in construction safety tasks.
 In this work, we attempt to tackle both the modeling and data challenges.